We make War that we may ascend in peace

 Beware that missions started during a war will not cancel if the diplomatic status changes.
 So if a conquer or raid mission is launched during a war, it will be finished, even if the diplomatic status changes while the troops are on the way.

-Wars on a big scale through Ark Energy:
+Multiple wars on a big scale through Ark Energy:

 Ark Energy is gained through PvP, like Soul Energy.
 The difference is: Soul Energy is for individual use of the player, while Ark Energy is a currency for the entire Realm, used for Realm-wide decisions and can be spent only by leaders.
 For now, Ark Energy can be spent on two actions: